Man acquitted of drowning wife on Australia honeymoon

 "The only way to convict this man of capital murder is to use speculation and conjecture," Nail said.
 "The state has failed to establish an intentional killing."

+Prosecutors claimed Watson stood to gain up to $210,000 in life and travel insurance from his wife's death.
+But the defense said far less money was at stake and that Watson was not yet a beneficiary for any of the life insurance funds.

+An eye witness testified that he saw Gabe Watson wrap his arms around his wife underwater and figured Watson was trying to save her.

-Watson's mother collapsed in tears outside of the courtroom after hearing the news.
+Watson's mother collapsed in tears outside of the courtroom after hearing the judge had granted the defense's motion for an acquittal.

 "I am thrilled for Gabe.
 He can finally begin the healing process," said Watson's father, David Watson.
 "Hopefully he can put his life back together."

+Judges rarely grant acquittals in murder cases, said Steve Emens, a professor at the University of Alabama School of Law.
+He said Tina Watson's family could still file a wrongful death claim against Watson if they have not done so already.

-Gabe Watson served 18 months in an Australian jail after pleading guilty to failing to do enough to help his wife during the dive.
+Gabe Watson, 34, served 18 months in an Australian jail after pleading guilty to failing to do enough to help his 26-year-old wife during the dive.

 He was tried for murder in Birmingham, Alabama, because that was where the couple married and prosecutors say he plotted Tina's death.